Alicia Barnes (Anchor)

 My proudest moment during my news career, was serving as a Torchbearer, carrying the Olympic flame through my hometown of Atlanta , Georgia for the 2004 Athens Olympic Games.

 I feel it is my duty to give back.
 So, I am very active in the community.
-I serve on the Palmetto Health Foundation Board, I am the 2015 Chair of the Winter Gala for EdVenture Children's Museum, which is called FROST.
+I serve on the Palmetto Health Foundation Board, I was the 2015 Co-Chair of the Winter Gala for EdVenture Children's Museum, which is called FROST.
 I have a philanthropic spirit and have donated to The Columbia Museum of Art, EdVenture Children's Museum, Pawmetto Lifeline, Palmetto Health Foundation and IPTAY at Clemson University.

 You can email me at firstname.lastname@example.org.